EU lawmakers back strict new approval system for medical devices

 But Wednesday's committee vote went far beyond the Commission's original proposals, calling for the establishment of a new pre-marketing authorisation system for high-risk devices under the control of the European Medicines Agency (EMA).

-Europe's 100 billion euro (84 billion pounds) medtech industry has said that would add years to the time it takes to bring new devices to market, removing a key advantage that EU companies enjoy over their U.S. rivals.
+Europe's 100 billion euro ($135 billion) medtech industry has said that would add years to the time it takes to bring new devices to market, removing a key advantage that EU companies enjoy over their U.S. rivals.

 "The proposed regulatory system will not only unnecessarily delay by three years patient access to the latest lifesaving medical technology, but also deliver a devastating financial blow to Europe's 25,000 small and medium-sized device makers," EU trade group Eucomed said in a statement.